civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

 CiviForm's dependencies are mostly listed in the [`build.sbt` file](https://github.com/civiform/civiform/blob/main/server/build.sbt).
 Dependencies in here are retrieved by [sbt](https://www.scala-sbt.org) (CiviForm's build tool) from the [Maven Central Repository](https://search.maven.org), which is where you can check to see if new versions are availabe.
 Additionally, there are some dependencies managed as [sbt plugins here](https://github.com/civiform/civiform/blob/main/server/project/plugins.sbt).
 These dependencies must be checked at their individual project pages for updates.

 CiviForm relies on [renovate bot](https://github.com/renovatebot/renovate) to automatically detect new versions of dependencies and create pull requests to update them.
+It is the on-call engineer's responsibility to review and merge these pull requests.

+##### Best practices for dependency updates
-It is the on-call engineer's responsibility to review and merge these pull requests as they come in. **Do not simply approve and merge every pull request renovate bot creates.** While in most cases passing CI checks indicates the change is acceptable, that not always the case and more diligence is required ([here's an example](https://github.com/civiform/civiform/pull/2130#discussion\_r834714183)).
-Be sure you understand what is being updated before approving.
+- **Do not simply approve and merge every pull request renovate bot creates.** While in most cases passing CI checks indicates the change is acceptable, that not always the case and more diligence is required ([here's an example](https://github.com/civiform/civiform/pull/2130#discussion\_r834714183)).
+- Be sure you understand what is being updated before approving.
+Scan the release notes and pay close attention to deprecated things or breaking changes.
 If need be, get in touch with the broader engineering team to help evaluate a given PR.
+- Merge dependencies in chunks of 3-5 to avoid flooding the github actions and blocking humans merging their changes.
+- Try not to approve multiple things that are editing the same config (e.g. server/package.json) as it is likely to become not mergeable when other changes go in and will need renovate to refresh it.
+- Broken dependency updates:
+  - Failures often happen because the docker/package manager limits are hit so try re-running the failed jobs first.
+  - If dependency updates are still failing, pick at least one to look into during your oncall shift (feel free to look at more than one if you have time/interest).
+  - Look at the logs for the job and/or run `bin/dev-show-trace-file` on the branch to see what is up.
+  - If it's a small fix (will take you <1 day) or Playwright update where images changed for no actual reason, push a fix to the branch, and ask for an additional approval.
-For PRs that break tests, do your best to resolve them during your shift.
-If you start work on a dependency but are unable to fully resolve it during your oncall shift, hand it off to the next person.
-For any broken updates that require very, very large changes, please create a new GitHub issue and add the "needs-triage" label so that Exygy can prioritize fixing these issues.
-Also, mark the Renovate PR as "draft" and add a comment on the PR with the link to the new issue.
+  - For larger fixes, create a new GitHub issue for the dependency update and document your findings.
+Ping Nick so the issue gets added to our roadmap, mark the Renovate PR as "draft", and add a comment on the PR with the link to the new issue.

+> [!NOTE]
-**Do not merge terraform-related dependency updates without first manually exercising the code, we do not have automated tests for terraform/deployment configuration.** Feel free to close related PRs and file issues for performing the upgrade.
+> **Do not merge terraform-related dependency updates without first manually exercising the code, we do not have automated tests for terraform/deployment configuration.** Feel free to close related PRs and file issues for performing the upgrade.

 #### Upgrading demo sites